geyingli/unif/docs/tutorial.md

 - Q: Any suggestions of distillation?

   A: Fit `TinyBERTClassifier` and run `model.to_bert()` to save renamed parameters.
 Then implement secondary distillation by fitting `FastBERTClassifier`.
 Twice distillation helps you to achieve the maximum efficiency of inference.

-- Q: Will UNIF supports Tensorflow 2.x?

-  A: Tensorflow 2.x removed API contrib, which is a fairly import module to implement complex algorithms like CRF.
-Besides, the design of API usage is somewhat massive in tensorflow 2.x and bugs occurs without accessible solutions.
-The time when we support tensorflow 2.x depends on the acceptance level of worldwide tf-users.